Checking the $^8$Be anomaly with a two-arm electron positron pair spectrometer: Experimental results

-The Monte Carlo detector simulations of the experiment were done using Geant4 and are shown as histograms in Figure~\ref{fig:e441} for M1 (cyan) and E1 (green) multipolarity transitions.
-The simulation included the geometries of the target chamber, target backing and detector arm assemblies.
-The interaction of generated electrons, positrons and gamma rays were then simulated with the experimental setup.
-Internal Pair Creation (IPC) events, generated from both of the possible E1 and M1 transitions, were simulated this way.
-The combination of the E1+M1 distributions show a good agreement with the experimental data.
+In the first experiment, we used a proton beam energy of 411~keV to bombard the LiF target.
+Through this, the $^8$Be nucleus would be created in the 17.6~MeV excited state.
+Figure~\ref{fig:e441} shows the angular correlations of e$^+$e$^-$ pairs originating from the transition of this 17.6~MeV excited state of $^8$Be to its ground state.
+The Monte Carlo detector simulations of the experiment were done using Geant4 and are shown as histograms in Fig.~\ref{fig:e441} for M1 (dash-dotted line) and E1 (dotted line) multipolarity transitions.
+The simulation included the geometries of the target chamber, target backing, and detector arm assemblies.
+The interaction of generated electrons, positrons, and gamma rays was then simulated with the experimental setup.
+Internal Pair Creation (IPC) events, generated from both the possible E1 and M1 transitions, were simulated this way.
+The combination of the E1+M1 distributions shows a good agreement with the experimental data when the contributing fractions are fitted.
+The dominant M1 part (87.4\%) is clearly understood since it is a 1$^+$ --> 0$^+$ transition.
+The 12.8\% E1 mixing can also be understood since the energy loss in the target was about 150 keV, which is about 14 times larger than the width of the resonance ($\Gamma$=10.7 keV)~\cite{ti04}, and we integrated a reasonable amount from the proton direct capture part of the excitation function~\cite{za95} as well, which has a multipolarity of E1.

 \unskip In the second experiment, we changed the proton beam energy to 800 keV at the off-resonance energies.
-With the same method to build the total simulation curve and show the experimental data in the Fig~\ref{fig:e800} we can see the simulated curve go through the middle of data points.
-There is no systematic deviation from the experimental points from the IPC simulation curve.
+With the same method to build the total simulation curve and show the experimental data in the Fig.~\ref{fig:e800}, we can see the simulated curve go through the middle of data points.
+There is no systematic deviation of the experimental points from the IPC simulation curve.
+As can be seen in the insert of Fig 10, the background could be described well with 48.9\% E1 and 51.1\% M1 components.
+The E1 component comes from the direct proton capture, while the 51.1\% M1 component comes from the tails of the E$_p$=441 keV and 1040 keV resonances.
+We did not observe any contribution from the X17 decay like N.J.
+Sas, et al.~\cite{sa22} observed before.
+Since during this experiment the target was burned out (punctured) many times, the effective energy of the protons was changing and may have washed out the anomaly caused by the X17 to e$^+$e$^-$ decay.